 - A. Except by approval of the Committee, attendance at FOMC meetings, including conference calls, is limited to: - 1.
-Governors and Reserve Bank Presidents and any other Alternate Members.
-In the absence of a President, a substitute Bank officer designated by the President or the Bank's board of directors. - 2.
+Governors and Federal Reserve Bank presidents and any other alternate members.
+In the absence of a president, a substitute Federal Reserve Bank officer designated by the president or the Federal Reserve Bank's board of directors. - 2.
 Committee officers.
-In the absence of an associate economist from a Reserve Bank, one substitute designated in advance by the President, with notice to the Secretariat. - 3.
-The Manager of the System Open Market Account.
-In the Manager's absence, a substitute designated by the Manager or the President of the New York Bank, with notice to the Secretariat. - 4.
-One adviser or one substitute designated in advance, with notice to the Secretariat, by each President who is not currently a member of the Committee. - 5.
-One First Vice President of a Bank.
+In the absence of an associate economist from a Federal Reserve Bank, one substitute designated in advance by the president, with notice to the Secretariat. - 3.
+The manager of the System Open Market Account.
+In the manager's absence, a substitute designated by the manager or the president of the New York Bank, with notice to the Secretariat. - 4.
+One adviser or one substitute designated in advance, with notice to the Secretariat, by each president who is not currently a member of the Committee. - 5.
+One first vice president of a Federal Reserve Bank.
 This designee would be in addition to those listed above.
-The Secretariat maintains a rotational schedule based on nominations from Banks. - 6.
-One assistant to the Manager, Secretariat assistance, and a limited number of additional members of System staff designated by the Chairman. - B. Attendance may be limited further by the Chairman if a meeting, or portion of a meeting, gives rise to unusual sensitivity problems.
+The Secretariat maintains a rotational schedule based on nominations from Federal Reserve Banks. - 6.
+One assistant to the manager (such as the deputy manager), Secretariat assistance, and a limited number of additional members of System staff designated by the Chairman. - B. Attendance may be limited further by the Chairman if a meeting, or portion of a meeting, gives rise to unusual sensitivity problems.

-Attachment 1 NON-CITIZEN ELIGIBILITY FOR AC-CESS TO FOMC INFORMATION Summary of 12 C.F.R.
+Attachment 1 NON-CITIZEN ELIGIBILITY FOR ACCESS TO FOMC INFORMATION Summary of 12 C.F.R.
 268.205